flux-iac/tofu-controller/README.md

 ## Get in touch

 If you have a feature request to share or a bug to report, please file an issue.

-You can also reach out via our [Tofu Controller Slack channel](https://weave-community.slack.com/archives/C054MR4UP88) — get there by first joining the [Weave Community Slack space](https://weave-community.slack.com).
+You can also reach out via our [Tofu Controller Slack channel](https://cloud-native.slack.com/messages/tofu-controller) — get there by first joining the [CNCF Slack space](https://slack.cncf.io/).

 ## Quickstart and documentation